pregan23/u3_lesson_express_sequelize/README.md

 Router.post('/:user_id', controller.CreateTwert)
 ```

-Test the endpoint in your rest client:
+Test the endpoint in your REST client:

 - `POST` : `http://localhost:3001/api/feed/<Some User Id>` , again pick a random user id between 1-100.

-Here's an example of the request body as `JSON`:
+Here's an example of the request body as JSON:

 ```json
 {